cassmastern/lers-sandbox/docs/sec_ehealth/sec_deepdive/eh-dd-01-foundations/deepdive-overview-fhir-arch.md

 ## Actors and Flows — Sequence

-Now that you understand the actors and flows, here's how they connect:
+Now that we saw the actors and flows, here's how they connect:

 ```mermaid
 sequenceDiagram